adgellida/chocolateyautomaticpackages/ReadMe.md

 * aida64extreme
 * bleachbit
 * ccleaner
+* cpu-z
 * fritzing - thanks to purity
 * goodsync
+* kicad - may include download with wget on the next pull
+* malwarebytes
 * midori-browser
 * peazip
+* startisback
 * startmenu8
 * startmenureviver
 * sumo
+* trillian - change filehippo version source with official on the next pull
 * unity - may include download with wget on the next pull
 * unitywebplayer
 * wassapp